adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

-Djinn Mentor respects the right of the person in relation to personal information, and is asked by the person to disclose, correct, add or delete information, stop using it, delete it, and stop providing it to a third party, as well as personal information.
+Djinn Mentor respects the right of the person in relation to personal information, when asked by the person to disclose, correct, add or delete information, stop using it, delete it, and stop providing it to a third party.
 If there is a complaint or consultation, we will respond appropriately and promptly within the reasonable scope.